Prinzhorn/skrollr/README.md

 Release notes
 ------

+### 0.4.2

+* Added new feature "anchor-target" which allows elements to react to other elements leaving/entering the viewport.

 ### 0.4.1

 * Fixed a bug which broke skrollr in IE caused by wrong regular expression behavior